vtex-apps/product-summary/docs/README.md

 > ℹ️ Info
 >
-> Notice that although the `product-summary.shelf` refers to the shelf component in its name, the block does not need to be necessarily used  when building a Shelf component.
-It can and should be used whenever you want to render summarizing product information in other components, such as the [Minicart](https://vtex.io/docs/components/all/vtex.minicart/) and those found on the [Search Results](https://vtex.io/docs/components/all/vtex.search-result/) page.
+> Although the name of the block 'product-summary.shelf' alludes to the Shelf component, this block is not required to create a Shelf component.
+The Product Summary Shelf is used to present summary product information in other components, such as the [Minicart](https://developers.vtex.com/vtex-developer-docs/docs/vtex-minicart) and the [Search Results](https://developers.vtex.com/vtex-developer-docs/docs/vtex-search-result) page.

 3. Based on the product information you desire to have rendered in the product list, choose which blocks from the exported list above will be sent as the `product-summary.shelf` children.
 In a scenario in which we want to display the product name, description, image, price, a SKU selector, and then a Buy Button, it would go as follows: